 Underwriting means your lender will verify your income, assets, debts, and property details to issue final approval for your loan.

 You must know if your lender will handle the underwriting.
 Ask about how the process and what your expectations will be.
 Underwriting usually takes two to three days.
 Ask how you can send them information and the best way to communicate.
 And finally, ask when you can get an update from them.

 7. What are the other costs?

-Your mortgage lender will give you a loan estimate.
+A loan estimate will be provided to you by your mortgage lender.
 This will include a complete breakdown of the costs associated with your loan; these include lender fees and other third-party vendor fees, including appraisals, title policy, taxes, and closing loans.

 Why asking mortgage questions important?

 Asking mortgage questions is absolutely necessary, especially when it is your first time buying a home, and you still need clarifications about the term used in the mortgage.
 There is nothing wrong in asking questions to your mortgage broker; that is why you hire a broker to guide you In the whole mortgage process.

 They won’t judge you even if you ask the most straightforward question.
 A mortgage broker will be happy to accommodate your needs and questions.

 Mortgage brokers and mortgage lenders in Canada will not hesitate to answer your mortgage questions.
 These are not the only questions you must ask your mortgage broker or lender.
 You are not limited to these questions.
 Remember, you are not a mortgage expert, so questions are the sky’s the limit.

 You can connect with us at Private Mortgage Canada if you have questions regarding your mortgage.
 You can drop us an email or call us at +1 416-825-0142.